How to become a project manager (and why it’s a great career)

 2. Find opportunities to build project management experience

-There are elements of most jobs that overlap with project management.
-You can use these to start gaining experience early.
+Use the aspects of your current or previous jobs that overlap with project management to start gaining experience early.

 For example, a procurement administrator will have plenty of opportunities to practice and learn about resource management.
-Similarly, a human resources (HR) manager will likely use analytics software, at least on a basic level.
-Find the overlapping elements in your current position and spend extra time on them to build experience.
+Similarly, a human resources manager will likely use HR analytics software, at least on a basic level.

 3. Prepare your resume